I didn’t really understand how phone cameras work, so I thought I would investigate to find out and share my finding

+I didn’t really understand how phone cameras work, so I thought I would investigate to find out and share my finding

+>

-Post processing is required when you take your pictures in RAW format.
+> Post processing is required when you take your pictures in RAW format.
 RAW captures the image with a much wider range of detail than you will get from a JPEG image, but the image will look very flat when it comes out of the camera.
 It is necessary to apply post-production to a RAW image to bring it to its full glory.
 This is how most professional photographers take pictures, it gives them much more control over how the final image will look.
 The post-production of JPEG pictures is quite limited compared to RAW.
 I will be producing an article all about RAW so keep a look out for it.

+>

-This article has been written on the subject; how do smartphone cameras work.
+> This article has been written to answer the question; how do phone cameras work?
 In the first section, I have identified the main components that form the image processing pipeline and I have described what each component does.

+>

-I have explained the purpose of the smartphone camera lens and described how it is constructed from multiple glass elements to try and reduce distortion in the final picture.
+> I have explained the purpose of the smartphone camera lens and described how it is constructed from multiple glass elements to try and reduce distortion in the final picture.
 Aperture was explained and how having a small f-stop number produces a wider aperture.